 |Nature Sanctuary/Wildlife Reserve||12.3 mi.
 Southeast of Central Hopkins||Belize|

 |St. Herman's Blue Hole National Park||Nature Sanctuary/Wildlife Reserve||29.3 mi.
 West-Northwest of Central Sarawina||Belize|

 |Swallow Caye Wildlife Sanctuary||Nature Sanctuary/Wildlife Reserve||Central Belize||Belize|

 |Swasey Bladen Forest Reserve||Nature Sanctuary/Wildlife Reserve||12.2 mi.
 West of Central Alabama Warf||Belize|

-An additional choice to consider St. Herman's Cave.
-It is situated in central Belize.
+A second option is St. Herman's Cave.
+It is located in central Belize.
 Those who choose to enter St. Herman's Cave with a flashlight in hand will be sent on a journey of about a half a mile in which they can view a few stunning rock formations before making it through to the other side.

 |Actun Chapat||Cave||The vicinity of Belize City, Central Belize|

 |Actun Tunichil Muknal||Cave||12.0 mi.
 South West of Central Belmopan|

 |Big Rock Falls||Waterfall||13.4 mi.
 Southeast of Central Banque Viejo del Carmen|